Examples of consent:

 Verbal: A CIBC representative asks whether you agree to us obtaining your credit bureau information.
 Saying you agree is your verbal consent.

-It is permitted under applicable law without consent, such as publicly available information.
+It is permitted under applicable law without consent, such as an investigation of a contravention of the laws of Canada, a province or a foreign jurisdiction.

 It is required under other laws, such as applicable anti-money laundering and anti-terrorism laws and regulations that require the collection of certain information when you open an account with CIBC.